The 10 longest Eurovision Contests of all time

 Eurovision headed back to Kyiv in 2017 with Oleksandr Skichko, Volodymyr Ostapchuk and Timur Miroshnychenko hosting.

 So what dragged this one down?
 Well it was quite snappy in all departments but the lengthy duration of the songs was the 3rd highest on this list at 1 hour 52 minutes.

 For those who remember Måns Zelmerlöw's host boot camp segment came on during the songs, so.... we might be able to blame him?

 3 hours, 46 minutes and 5 seconds

-Considered by many to be the best Eurovision show, it finishing 6th on our list.
+Considered by many to be the best Eurovision show, it finishes 6th on this list.

 Hosted by the dynamic duo of Måns Zelmerlöw' and Petra Mede, it was actually the interval that dragged the show longer.

-At 52 minutes it is the 3rd longest on this list and to be honest we didn't mind when it was 'Love, Love, Peace, Peace' but perhaps Justin Timberlake could have stayed at home?
+At 52 minutes it is the 3rd longest of all time and to be honest we didn't mind when it was 'Love, Love, Peace, Peace' but perhaps Justin Timberlake could have stayed at home?

 3 hours, 48 minutes and 31 seconds

 Hosted by an all female team of Sílvia Alberto, Daniela Ruah, Catarina Furtado and Filomena Cautela, the Lisbon show was pretty long in every category.